input-output-hk/catalyst-core/src/vit-testing/doc/vitup/configuration.md

 ##### random

-Some number of random allets which receive specified amount of voting power
+Some number of random wallets which receive specified amount of voting power

 Example: